nttgin/BGPalerter/README.md

 ## TL;DR

-1. Download the executable from bin/ (be careful to select the one for your OS)
+1. Download the executable from <a href="https://github.com/nttgin/BGPalerter/tree/master/bin">bin/</a> (be sure to select the one for your OS)

-2. Download config.yml and prefixes.yml and place them in the same directory of the executable
+2. Download <a href="https://github.com/nttgin/BGPalerter/blob/master/config.yml">config.yml</a>  and <a href="https://github.com/nttgin/BGPalerter/blob/master/prefixes.yml">prefixes.yml</a> and place them in the same directory of the executable

-3. Modify prefixes.yml and add the prefixes you want to monitor
+3. Modify `prefixes.yml` to add the prefixes you want to monitor

-4. (optional) Modify config.yml and add your smtp configuration for email alerting
+4. (optional) Modify `config.yml` and add your smtp configuration for email alerting

 5. Run the executable

-6. See the alerts in logs/reports-YYYY-MM-DD.log (or in the mailbox)
+6. See the alerts in `logs/reports-YYYY-MM-DD.log` (or in the mailbox)

 ## For Users